 This category also includes live fishing minnows, and basically any other form of fishing with real bait.

 Soft Plastic – Lifelike baits

-Other factors which contribute to trout mortality when catch and release fishing.
+Other factors contribute to trout mortality when catch and release fishing.

-There are many variables which can increase trout mortality of trout which we release.
+There are many variables that can increase trout mortality of trout which we release.
 I am going to quickly summarise a few below.

 Barbed vs Barbless

 There is no controversy here.
 Barbless hooks kill fewer trout.
 It is always worthwhile to pinch down the barbs.
 Doing so reduces the amount of tearing when removing the hook, and it also makes the hook much faster to remove.